 South Africa is in dire straits.
-Under the The African National Congress (ANC) billions have been lost through state capture – money that should have been used to uplift the lives of the poor.
+Under The African National Congress (ANC) billions have been lost through state capture – money that should have been used to uplift the lives of the poor.
 Corruption, nepotism, and blatant criminality are synonymous with the ANC.
-Instead of uniting a fragile nation, the ANC have chosen to polarize the races even further in order to hide their incompetence and corruption.
-At this point in history the nation sits on a powder keg.
+Instead of uniting a fragile nation, the ANC have chosen to polarize the races even further to hide their incompetence and corruption.
+At this point in history, the nation sits on a powder keg.
 Our natural reaction is to be fearful, and that’s not difficult when you live in a lawless land such as ours.
 In their desperation to find hope, many are looking to the church for answers.
-Unfortunately a false narrative is on offer, and is being propagated by various churches and ministries in South Africa.
+Unfortunately, a false narrative is on offer and is being propagated by various churches and ministries in South Africa.

 False hope is not the solution:

 Naturally, many of us are asking the following question – is there hope for South Africa from a biblical perspective?
 Yes, say those ministries that are a part of the New Apostolic Reformation, as well as many in charismatic circles.
 There are so many voices in South Africa selling a false narrative (and in doing so a false hope) that it is impossible to name them all.
 Instead, I’ll offer some suggestions on how to identify the false teachings that many South Africans are falling for, and point out what scripture teaches.

 Here is a list of seven fallacies or false teachings: